Geosciences, Pollution Prevention and Treatment

 Target audience

-The GPTP course is aimed at students with an interest in environmental issues, in particular those associated withwater resources, pollution and the treatment of water, soil and waste, and who wish either to enter the job market at Technician level, or to pursue a Master's degree in these fields.
+The GPTP program is aimed at any student interested in environmental issues, particularly those related towater resources, pollution, and water, soil, and waste treatment, who wish to either enter the job market as a technician or pursue a master's degree in these fields.

 Read more

-In the GPTP pathway, learning specific techniques is given priority over the disciplinary foundations taught mainly in the general STEE pathway.
-Every year, students in the GPTP course go on to study for a Master's degree, mainly in Environment, Water or Pollution (Montpellier University or others).
-In addition to the Water master's courses at Montpellier University, the Environment, Water, Pollution and QSE/HSE master's courses, here are some examples of master's courses taken by former GPTP students (this list is not exhaustive):
+Within the GPTP program, learning specific techniques is prioritized over learning the disciplinary basics taught mainly in the general STEE program.
+Each year, students from the GPTP program go on to pursue a master's degree, mainly in Environment, Water, or Pollution (Montpellier University or others).
+In addition to the Water master's program at Montpellier University and master's programs in Environment, Water, Pollution, or QSE/HSE, here are some examples of master's programs pursued by former GPTP bachelor's students (this list is not exhaustive):

-• Master's degree in Biology and the Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand
+• Master's Degree in Biology and Environment, specializing in the Functioning and Restoration of Continental Aquatic Environments, Clermont-Ferrand

-• Master in Chemical Pollution and Environmental Management (PCGE), Université Paris-Saclay
+• Master's Degree in Chemical Pollution and Environmental Management (PCGE), Paris-Saclay University

-• Master in Water, Soil and Waste Management and Treatment, Chimie ParisTech
+• Master's Degree in Water, Soil, and Waste Management and Treatment, Chimie ParisTech

-• Master in Hydrogeology, Soil and Environment, Avignon
+• Master's Degree in Hydrogeology, Soil, and Environment, Avignon

-• Master's degree in Environmental Management, MAEVA -STE (Environmental Management, Valorization and Analysis - Environmental Sciences and Technologies), Marseille, France
+• Master's Degree in Environmental Management, MAEVA-STE program (Environmental Management, Valorization and Analysis – Environmental Sciences and Technologies), Marseille

-• Master of Chemistry and Life Sciences (CSV), Pollution Assessment, Management and Treatment (EGTP), Pau
+• Master's Degree in Chemistry and Life Sciences (CSV), Pollution Assessment, Management, and Treatment (EGTP) program, Pau

-• Master's degree, Separative Chemistry of Materials and Processes (CSMP), Montpellier.
+• Master's degree in Separative Chemistry, Materials and Processes (CSMP), Montpellier.

 Read more